M-Serajian/AURA/README.md

 ## 2. Rebuilding the Classifiers from Raw Sequencing Data

 This workflow enables researchers to develop custom AI-based models and software in a *de novo* fashion.
 It offers a robust GPU-acelerated algorithm for exploring novel approaches to antimicrobial resistance prediction.
+For this section, GPU is requred with at least 16GB of VRAM depending on

-## 🔧 Option 2: Manual Installation
+## 🔧 Manual Installation

 Manual installation is recommended for advanced users who need full control over dependencies or are working in restricted environments.